SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 This sample aims to help educate XNA devs who are interested in this new world of possibility by simplifying visual layout controls that traditionally required massed of extra code to draw boxes, capture inputs and draw text to the screen, in such scenarios as Menus, HUD’s, text displays and such.

-#### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the&nbsp;[SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")
+#### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the [SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")

 * * *